OBOFoundry/purl.obolibrary.org/README.md

     make all test

-Failures will be listed in `tests/development/failed.tsv` with their expected and actual values.
+Test results will be listed in `tests/development/*.tsv` with their expected and actual values.

 When you are done with the VM, log out with `exit`.
 Then you can choose to suspend the VM with